-145. Which of the following is not a step in the accounting process?

-- A. Record relevant transactions and events in a journal - B. Post journal information to the ledger accounts - C. Prepare and analyze the trial balance. - D. Analyzing each transaction - E. Verify that revenues and expenses are equal.
+- 145. Which of the following is not a step in the accounting process? - A. Record relevant transactions and events in a journal. - B. Post journal information to the ledger accounts. - C. Prepare and analyze the trial balance and financial statements. - D. Analyzing each transaction using the accounting equation. - E. Verify that revenues and expenses are equal.

+Learning Objective: 02-C1 Explain the steps in processing transactions and the role of source documents.
-Blooms: Remember AACSB: Analytic AICPA BB: Industry AICPA FN: Reporting Difficulty: 1 Easy Learning Objective: 02-C1 Topic: Analyzing and Recording Process 146.
-A bookkeeper has debited an account for \$3,500 and credited a liability account for \$2,000.
-Which of the following would be an incorrect way to complete the recording of this transaction:

-A. Credit another asset account for \$1,500.

-B. Credit another liability account for \$1,500.

-C. Credit an expense account for \$1,500.

-D. Credit the common stock account for \$1,500.

-E. Debit another asset account for \$1,500.
+- 146. A bookkeeper has debited an account for \$3,500 and credited a liability account for \$2,000.
+Which of the following would be an incorrect way to complete the recording of this transaction? - A. Credit another asset account for \$1,500. - B. Credit another liability account for \$1,500. - C. Credit an expense account for \$1,500. - D. Credit the common stock account for \$1,500. - E. Debit another asset account for \$1,500.

-Blooms: Apply AACSB: Analytic AICPA BB: Industry AICPA FN: Measurement Difficulty: 3 Hard Learning Objective: 02-P1 Topic: Journalizing and Posting Transactions
+Learning Objective: 02-P1 Record transactions in a journal and post entries to a ledger.

-147. A report that lists a business's accounts and their balances, in which the total debit balances should equal the total credit balances, is called a(n):
+- 147. A report that lists a business's accounts and their balances, in which the total debit balances should equal the total credit balances, is called a(n):

-A. Account balance.
+- A. Account balance.

 - B. Trial balance.

 - C. Ledger.

 - D. Chart of accounts.

 - E. General Journal.